zackees/gabposter/README.md

 Just simply run `tox` at the command line and everything should be tested.
 You may need to install `tox` with `python -m pip tox`.

 # Changes
+  * 1.2.2: Now uses `open-webdriver` to handle the setup of webdriver.
   * 1.2.1: Now works on windows/linux.
 Had to switch to `webdriver-setup`.
 Github platform unit tests now run on every update.
   * 1.2.0: Headless feature now implemented for chrome/brave.
 Experimental firefox support.
 Driver can now be selected as chrome/brave/firefox.
   * 1.1.0: Driver now uses chrome by default.
 Logic improved to work across browsers.